Complete Guide to Making Cold Brew Coffee at Home

 Equipment Needed

 You may also see the cold drip method referred to as Kyoto or Dutch style coffee.
 Traditional cold drip towers are elaborate glass and wood affairs that can cost in the hundreds of dollars.
-You may see these at high end coffee shops.

-Cold Drip Technique
+Basic Cold Drip Technique

-In general, coffee grounds are placed in the device with a small piece of filter paper over them.
-Cold water (often with ice) is placed in a container above the grounds and the water drops through drip by drip.
+Cold water (often with a little ice) is placed in a container above the grounds and the water falls through drip by drip.

 FAQ